testingisdocumenting/znai/znai-docs/documentation/flow/lookup-paths.md

 # Files Reference Lookup

-When you refer a file using plugins like
+When you refer to a file using plugins like

  `:include-file: my-file.cpp`